Ease financial stress with these debt consolidation tools

 For example, say you bought a home for $200,000, made a down payment of $20,000 and borrowed $180,000.
 Five years down the road, you’ve paid $13,000 of your mortgage off, you still owe $167,000, and your home’s value has increased to $220,000.
 To determine your equity, you take what your home’s current value is ($220,000) and subtract the amount that’s still owed ($167,000) – in this case, your home equity would be $53,000.

-Home Equity Line of Credit (HELOC) *
+Home Equity Line of Credit (HELOC)1

-HELOCs offer flexibility, as you can borrow and repay multiple times during the draw period, with interest usually charged at a variable rate.
+HELOCs offer flexibility, as you could borrow and repay multiple times during the draw period, with interest usually charged at a variable rate.
 After the draw period, you enter the repayment phase, where you must repay the principal along with interest.

-Cash-Out Refinance **
+Cash-Out Refinance3

 A cash-out refinance replaces your existing mortgage with a new, larger one.
-The difference between the new loan and your current mortgage balance is paid to you in cash, which you can use to pay down your debt.
+The difference between the new loan and your current mortgage balance is paid to you in cash, which you could use to pay down your debt.

 Using a cash-out refinance to help with your debt brings with it many of the benefits of refinancing: new interest rate, the ability to change your loan term and much more.
 It's simple, too.
 Use a cash-out refinance to take the equity of your home and apply it to debts with higher interest charges, from medical debt to credit cards to private student loans.